Frequently Asked Questions

 Now: Buyers arrive with opinions already formed by AI recommendations

 By the time someone requests a demo, they've already been told by ChatGPT whether you're a good fit, how you compare to alternatives, and what your weaknesses are.
-Your sales team isn't shaping perception—they're confirming or fighting it.
+Your sales team isn't shaping perception.
+They're confirming or fighting it.

-Shift 4: Compressed Consideration
+Shift 4: compressed consideration

 Before: Buyers evaluated 5-10 options before narrowing to 2-3